palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

    On Mac download the `MAC OS X` version, unzip the app and move it into Applications folder.

-2. Follow the instructions for downloading the [Arduino ESP8266 core from Github](https://github.com/esp8266/Arduino#using-git-version). **DO NOT USE BOARDS MANAGER IN ARDUINO** because `SPISlave.h` is not part of the official version yet (coming in June with the 2.4.0 release).
+2. Follow the instructions for downloading the [Arduino ESP8266 core from Boards Manager](https://github.com/esp8266/Arduino). **NOTE** because `SPISlave.h` is newly added to the official SDK, be sure to use 2.4.0 or newer!

-## Program OpenBCI Wifi with make
+## Compile Source Code with make

 While developing this firmware, we found it much better to use [makeESPArduino](https://github.com/plerup/makeEspArduino) which is a command line tool for building and compiling the firmware without having to use the Arduino IDE!
+Use the `makeESPWifiDefault.mk` file in the [WiFi's githuv repo](https://github.com/OpenBCI/OpenBCI_WIFI)

 ## Program OpenBCI Wifi with FTDI Boards